 As part of the research for my fiction project telling the backstory of Philemon in the New Testament, I recently read I, Claudius by Robert Graves.
 Originally published in 1934, it is a gripping novel portraying the Roman ruling class from roughly the beginning of the common era to the assassination of Caligula and accession of the emperor Claudius in 41 CE.
 Although it is a novel, it hews closely to the actual history of the period, as far as I could tell.
-It has been claimed to be one of the best novels of the 20th Century.

 The story is told in the first person by the protagonist, Claudius, who was an outcast of the ruling family as a child and young man because he was born lame and stuttered.
 In part as a result of his consequent isolation from most of his family, he befriended books and became a scholar and a historian.
 The novel is cleverly cast as a portion of his autobiography written for distant future generations (us!).
 As an admirer of the scholarly life, I found the descriptions of Claudius’s relationships with the Roman historians Livy (a mentor to Claudius) and Pollio to be especially clever and interesting.

 The novel portrays the tumultuous and often deadly jockeying for power among Rome’s first family and those connected with them in ruling the empire.
 There are many, many characters in the book, most of whom are not developed to any significant degree.
 I found this multitude of characters laborious at first, when I was still trying to keep them all straight, but I found after a while that the best strategy was just to ride along with the story, remembering who I could and not worrying about the rest.
 The central characters are vivid and interesting, and the rollicking accounts of betrayal, murder, deception, manipulation, and bizarre sexual proclivities keep the story moving even if you’re sometimes not quite sure who is featuring.